15Aakash/Data-Analysis/HR-Employee-Attrition-Analysis-Excel/README.md

 ## Project Overview

-This project analyzes employee attrition patterns using Microsoft Excel.
-The goal is to identify key factors contributing to employee turnover across departments, job roles, age groups, salary bands, gender, and overtime status.
+This project analyzes 1,470 employee records using Microsoft Excel to identify patterns and higher-risk groups associated with employee attrition.
+The analysis examines attrition across departments, job roles, age groups, salary bands, gender, and overtime status while comparing departure volumes with actual attrition rates.

-The final output is an interactive Excel dashboard with KPI cards, PivotCharts, slicers, and a business insights sheet.
+The final deliverable is an interactive Excel dashboard with KPI cards, PivotTables, PivotCharts, slicers, and business insights that help translate workforce data into actionable retention recommendations.

 ## Dashboard Preview